JoseRoca/AfxNova/docs/RichEdit /CTextDocument2 Class.md

 Sets the caret type.

 ```
-FUNCTION CTextDocument2.SetCaretType (BYVAL Value AS LONG) AS HRESULT
+FUNCTION SetCaretType (BYVAL Value AS LONG) AS HRESULT
 ```

 | Parameter | Description |